 Opening hours: 8AM – 6PM

 Accommodation near Lake Shikaribetsu: Primal Stage — basic cabin that fits up to 6 people

-Lake Kussharo: Japan’s largest caldera, the best lookout point is at the Bihoro Observatory Pass (Map Code: 638 225 129*58).
+Lake Kussharo: Japan’s largest caldera, the best lookout point is at the Bihoro Observatory Pass (Map code: 638 225 129*58).
 If you only have time for one lake lookout, this is it.
-There’s a flight of stairs that leads up to lookout points at 2 heights — the top is worth the climb!
+There’s a flight of stairs that leads up to lookout points at two heights — the top is worth the climb!

-On the other side, another interesting stop is the Sunayu beach (Map Code: 638 148 651*00).
-You can dip your feet for free in the natural hot spring foot bath or walk down to the lake and dig your own.
-Dig far enough into the sand and you’ll create your very own Onsen.
+On the other side, another interesting stop is Sunayu Beach (Map code: 638 148 651*00).
+Dip your feet for free in the natural hot spring foot bath or walk down to the lake and dig your own.
+Dig far enough into the sand and you’ll create your very own onsen.

-Lake Mashu: There’s 3 lookout points around this lake.
-We only made it to the 1st observatory (Map Code: 613 781 339*63) but it can get quite crowded since tour buses tend to stop here.
-For lesser crowds, check out the third observatory instead (Map Code: 613 870 628*52).
+Lake Mashu: There are three lookout points around this lake.
+We only made it to the first observatory (Map code: 613 781 339*63) but it can get quite crowded since tour buses tend to stop here.
+For lesser crowds, check out the third observatory instead (Map code: 613 870 628*52).